• Skip to main content

 Lack of sleep will undermine your diet, increase carb and sugar cravings, decrease your willpower, and rob you of energy to work out.

-Do your best to clock up eight hours of sleep every night.
+Do your best to get 8 hours of sleep every night.

-Many people live and die by the number on their scales when scale weight only tells a small part of the story.
+Many people live and die by the number on their scales, when the scale weight only tells a small part of the story.

 Rather than get hung up on what you weigh, it’s better to care about what that weight is made up of – your body composition.